 I am going to be addressing many Frequently Asked Questions about the Autoimmune Protocol in some posts over the next few months.
-If you have a question that you think should be answered, you may e-mail me at email@example.com.
+If you have a question that you think should be answered, use the form on this page to contact me.

 I get asked about fruit on the AIP very frequently.
 I am intentionally vague with my recommendations for and against fruit in the Autoimmune Protocol because tolerance and need are highly variable.
 The short answer is, it’s individual.

 I will, of course, be going into extreme detail to answer this question in my book.
 However, I feel like this question also needs to be answered here.